-16 Lacerda did do some computations, but only for the perceptual-magnet effect.
-Pierrehumbert ran simulations for production, but did not implement the reciprocal inhibition that would have been necessary to illustrate the prototype effect in perception, let alone in production; in fact, Wedel (2004: 195) points out that in Pierrehumbert's simulations cross-category blending in assembling production targets will eventually cause all categories to merge into one.
-Pierrehumbert's simulations are therefore an instance of the clustering algorithms mentioned in §2.1.6.
-Following an argument of Wedel (2006: 259-261), we can show that the same is true of Lacerda's (1997) computations.
+Lacerda did do some computations, but only for the perceptual-magnet effect.
+Pierrehumbert did run simulations for production, but did not implement the reciprocal inhibition that would have been necessary to illustrate the prototype effect in perception, let alone in production; in fact, Wedel (2004: 195) points out that in Pierrehumbert's simulations cross-category blending in assembling production targets will eventually cause all categories to merge into one.
+Pierrehumbert's simulations are therefore an instance of the clustering algorithms mentioned in §2.1, point 6.
+Following an argument by Wedel (2006: 259-261), one can see that the same is true of Lacerda's (1997) computations.

-17 Interpreting Luce & Pisoni's (1998) experimental results rather freely, Wedel (2006: 264) claims that psycholinguistic evidence supports the existence of such lexical access failures.
+Rather freely interpreting Luce & Pisoni's (1998) experimental results, Wedel (2006: 264) claims that psycholinguistic evidence supports the existence of such lexical access failures.